Laxen/object_identification_localization/docs/installation.md

 * Test the installation by plugging in the camera and running "realsense-viewer" in a terminal
 	* This should start a graphical application that streams depth and color data from the camera
 	* If there is some error, look at the troubleshooting section in the installation guide, or at the issues posted on the Github page

+## Point Cloud Library
+* Follow instructions on the [PCL homepage](http://www.pointclouds.org/documentation/tutorials/compiling_pcl_posix.php) to compile from source (we have been running 1.8 and 1.8.1, but later versions should work as well)
+	* When running cmake also include the build apps flag, this is needed to run parts of the system
+		* cmake -DBUILD_apps=ON ..

+## Java JDK
+* sudo apt-get install default-jdk
+	* Environment variable JAVA_HOME needs to be set and point to the Java installation directory (this is sometimes done by default)

+## MATLAB Compiler Runtime (MCR)
+* Download and install version 9.2 from the [MATLAB Runtime Compiler page](https://www.mathworks.com/products/compiler/matlab-runtime.html)

+# Compiling and running the system
+Each part of the system has its own instruction for compiling and running.
+An overview of all the parts can be found here [LINK NEEDED].